Ishanoic/Speech_Emotion_Recognizer/README.md

 The project uses the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS).
 Please download the dataset from RAVDESS and place it in the data directory.

 ## Results
-The trained SVM classifier achieves a notable accuracy in recognizing emotions from speech, with detailed performance metrics provided in the evaluation phase.
+The trained CNN model achieves a notable accuracy in recognizing emotions from speech, with detailed performance metrics provided in the evaluation phase.

 Acknowledgements
 The RAVDESS dataset creators for providing the audio data.